 With the elimination of federal funding for CSR, all that has changed is that the cost of CSR is now being added to premiums, rather than funded directly by the federal government.
 And because the cost has been added to silver plan premiums in most states (including South Carolina), the added premiums are mostly covered by the federal government anyway, in the form of larger premium subsidies for all enrollees who qualify for premium subsidies.

-Consumers Choice CO-OP closed at the end of 2015
+Consumers Choice CO-OP closed in 2015

 On October 22, 2015 The South Carolina Department of Insurance announced that Consumers Choice – an ACA-created CO-OP – would wind down its operations by year-end, and would not participate in the 2016 open enrollment period that began November 1.
 Consumers Choice was the ninth CO-OP to fail, and the fifth in October alone.